-9201.03 Handle hazardous materials (such as toxins, utensils/syringes, hot liquids, plants, yard care products, cleaning products, pesticides) by: Ensuring hazardous materials are labelled according to WHMIS requirements; Ensuring MSDS sheets are logged for all hazardous materials; Ensuring hazardous materials are stored correctly according to label and WHMIS requirements; Testing proper ratios for chemicals to water for the purpose of sanitization and/or universal precautions when required (such as kitchen); Ensuring required training is achieved (such as WHMIS); Ensuring protective equipment is worn as required; Ensuring chemicals are not mixed by accident or intentionally (such as using cleaning products after a specific play product); Ensuring personal belongings which may contain hazardous materials (i.e. nail polish, cigarettes, lighter, make-up, pocket knife) are stored as required and out of children's reach.
-To ensure the safety of the child and p Occupational Health Safety Act, Child Education Act, Hazardous Products A policies and procedures.
-Care and Early Years Act, mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy
+9201.03 Handle hazardous materials (such as toxins, utensils/syringes, hot liquids, plants, yard care products, cleaning products, pesticides) by:

+- Ensuring hazardous materials are labelled according to WHMIS requirements; - Ensuring MSDS sheets are logged for all hazardous materials; - Ensuring hazardous materials are stored correctly according to label and WHMIS requirements; - Testing proper ratios for chemicals to water for the purpose of sanitization and/or universal precautions when required (such as kitchen); - Ensuring required training is achieved (such as WHMIS); - Ensuring protective equipment is worn as required; - Ensuring chemicals are not mixed by accident or intentionally (such as using cleaning products after a specific play product); - Ensuring personal belongings which may contain hazardous materials (i.e. nail polish, cigarettes, lighter, make-up, pocket knife) are stored as required and out of children's reach.

+To ensure the safety of the child and practitioner according to the Occupational Health Safety Act, Child Care and Early Years Act, Education Act, Hazardous Products Act, legislation, regulation centre policies and procedures.